dwyl/mvp/BUILDIT.md

 Open the
 `lib/app/item.ex`
-file and add the followin code to the bottom:
+file and add the following code to the bottom:

 ```elixir
 @doc """